heatsynclabs/members_app/README.md

   > **Warning, this docker image is intended for dev mode** attached to a destroyable Postgres server and npm-install-able project folder. ***Running this in critical/prod environments is strongly discouraged without lots of testing!!!***

 Take note of port numbers, DATABASE_URL, SENDGRID_API_KEY, and volume paths.
 You'll almost definitely have to change the `/path/to/` parts to fit your environment.
-Download the necessary repos so you have everything.
+Download the necessary repos so you have everything. *If you don't have access to the other repos, contact a maintainer.
+Some are still private.*

 Review the `Dockerfile` in each repo so you know what's about to be booted.
 For example, the working directory, package.json, and CMD (including npm install and fixture-installation commands) lines which by default will affect your environment.